 elasticsearch-py uses persistent connections inside of individual connection pools (one per each configured or sniffed node).
-Out of the box you can choose to use http, thrift or an experimental memcached protocol to communicate with the elasticsearch nodes.
+Out of the box you can choose between two http protocol implementations.
 See Transport classes for more information.

 The transport layer will create an instance of the selected connection class per node and keep track of the health of individual nodes - if a node becomes unresponsive (throwing exceptions while connecting to it) it's put on a timeout by the ConnectionPool class and only returned to the circulation after the timeout is over (or when no live nodes are left).
 By default nodes are randomized before being passed into the pool and round-robin strategy is used for load balancing.